svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

           get: 'http://www.pharo-project.org/images/pharo.png';
           entity

 Quickly test the code by selecting the method body (not including the name) and inspecting the result.
 You should get an image entity back.
-Now add an accessor for the image
+Now add the accessor **#image**

     image
       ^ image ifNil: [ image := self downloadPharoLogo ]